Last Will and Testament

 James W. Martin is a probate attorney in St. Petersburg, Pinellas County, Florida, whose Board Certification in Real Estate Law by The Florida Bar, assists him in drafting wills and trusts for clients.

 Almost every Pinellas County adult has the right to make a will, and there are many excellent Pinellas County estate planning attorneys who draft wills for their clients.
 There is no standard form of will so Pinellas County estate plan attorneys often create their own will forms to use as a starting point for drafting their clients’ wills.

-If you die without making a will, or if the signed original of your will cannot be found, then your probate estate passes by what is called intestacy to certain persons specified in the Florida Probate Code.
+If you die without making a will, or if the signed original of your will cannot be found, then your probate estate passes as an intestate estate to the persons specified in the Florida Probate Code as being your heirs.
 If you want to name who gets your probate assets at your death and who handles your probate estate at your death, then you need to make a will.